 Here’s what’s weird, though: Despite my blog’s follower count, I was getting minimal engagement on my posts.
 Moreover, unlike my blog, my social media presence wasn’t growing at the same rate.
 And then there’s the fact that authors and publishers were not lining up to work with me.
 Overall, I was “successful” but it never really felt like it.
 Not truly.

 Then everything drastically changed in 2018.
-Suddenly, my tweets were “trending” and going viral.
+Suddenly, my tweets were “trending” and being circulated.
 People paid attention to my content and projects.
 Publishers replied to my emails.
 Authors actively interacted with me.
 All in all, everything skyrocketed.
 By the end of the year, I had more followers on social media than on my blog.

 And what changed in 2018?
 In March, I discovered the literary gem that is The Bone Witch by Rin Chupeco.
 From that point onward, I then started reading more widely and diversely, and ultimately, I became more vocal about issues.
 Particularly, the issues faced by people of color.
 It definitely did not escape my notice that my voice was suddenly valuable because I was “raising awareness” and “educating” people.

 But circling back to my main point: this is the unfortunate reality for people of color.
-Even in a supposedly welcoming and inclusive community like the online book world, it’s never quite all rainbows and chocolate rain for us. 💔
+Even in a supposedly welcoming and inclusive community like the online book world, it’s never quite all rainbows for us. 🌧

 7. Book blogging is a game of privilege, not numbers or statistics.

-Okay, in all seriousness, numbers and statistics mean virtually nothing when you’re not based in some bigoted first-world country.
+In all seriousness, numbers and statistics mean virtually nothing when you’re not based in some bigoted first-world country.
 (I’m looking at you, United States and United Kingdom.)
-Even more so if you aren’t as pale white as the god of thunder dipped in a milk bath. 🌩🛁 In fact, here are the biggest truths about book blogging and the online book community in general:
+Even more so if you aren’t as pale white as the god of thunder dipped in a milk bath. ⚡🛁 In fact, here are the biggest truths about book blogging and the online book community in general:

 - Marginalized book bloggers, especially BIPOC, are disproportionately disadvantaged compared to everyone else.